Yuval-Ronen/imagenet-hs-db-creation/README.md

 - Download: [CAVE Dataset](http://www.cs.columbia.edu/CAVE/databases/multispectral/)

 ### 🐘 2. **ImageNet-R**
+This project focuses on converting **ImageNet-R RGB classes into a hyperspectral dataset** using the AWAN model.
+-ImageNet-R
   - A rendition-style subset of ImageNet (cartoons, paintings, sketches, etc.)
   - Contains ~30,000 images across 200 classes
   - Used to test AWAN on visually diverse, non-photographic inputs
-- In this project, the **first class (`n01443537`) with 230 images** was fully converted to hyperspectral
+  - As a demonstration, the **first class (`n01443537`) containing 230 images** has been fully converted to 31-band hyperspectral format.
 - You can also:
   - Convert any specific class by changing `cls_path`
   - Or sample randomly across all classes
+You can optionally test the model first on the **CAVE dataset** — but it's **not required** to use this workflow.

 ## ⚙️ How to Use